7 Proven Health Benefits Of Ginger & How To Take It For Maximum Benefits

 That yucky feeling you get when you eat too much (or eat something that just doesn't sit right)?
 Ginger can help make it go away faster.
 It's long been used as an aid to improve digestion.
 "Ginger has both antiemetic and carminative functions, which aid in the breakdown of gas and support bowel movements," says integrative dietitian Ali Miller, R.D., CDE.

 One study found that when people with chronic indigestion took ginger capsules after eating soup, their stomachs emptied around four minutes faster compared to when they didn't have any ginger.
 For the biggest digestion boost, sip ginger tea or take ginger capsules before a meal, Miller recommends.

 2. Ginger eases nausea and motion sickness.

 The same properties that support digestion can also help soothe a sour stomach.
 Research also shows that ginger can help ease motion sickness, as well as provide nausea relief for patients after surgery and for cancer patients undergoing chemotherapy.

 That's not all.
 Ginger's nausea-fighting ability has been found to help pregnant women dealing with morning sickness too.
 Just don't overdo it.
-While moderate amounts (up to 1 teaspoon of grated ginger) are considered safe during pregnancy, anecdotal reports suggest having more than that could increase the risk for miscarriage, says Joseph Feuerstein, M.D., associate professor of clinical medicine at Columbia University and director of integrative medicine at Stamford Hospital.
+While moderate amounts (up to 1 teaspoon of grated ginger) are considered safe during pregnancy, anecdotal reports suggest having more than that could increase the risk for pregnancy loss, says Joseph Feuerstein, M.D., associate professor of clinical medicine at Columbia University and director of integrative medicine at Stamford Hospital.
 If you're thinking about taking ginger while pregnant, be sure to get the green light from your health care provider.

 3. Ginger can help fight infection.